anastasiacodes/resume/README.md

 ## Create a new Hugo site

-In your terminal , be sure you are in the appropriate folder.
-From there, use the following command `hugo new site` followed by the title of your site.
+Within the root of your Hugo project, use the following command `hugo new site` followed by the title of your site.

 ```zsh
 hugo new site resume